Convex-Dev/design/docs/tutorial/convex-lisp/index.md

 Convex Lisp was heavily inspired by [Clojure](https://clojure.org/), from which it borrows most basic and many core functions, and [Racket Scheme](https://racket-lang.org/) which inspired many of the more advanced metaprograming facilities.

-## Some technical notes on Convex Lisp
+## Interesting technical notes

 - Convex Lisp is a **Lisp-1** (i.e. keeps function and data values in the same namespace).This is simpler than a Lisp-2 and seems more appropriate for a functional programming language, where functions are regularly treated as first class values.
+- Convex Lisp is designed for **orthogonal persistence**.
+Developers don't need to care where data or code is stored: it is loaded and cached on demand.
+This powerful capability means that the CVM can operate code and data data structures much larger than system RAM without imposing any burden on developers.